16 Discontinued Premium Ice Cream Flavors You'll Never See Again

-Back in the day, parents would have to run the whole family to the local ice cream shop if the kids wanted something beyond the simple flavors–chocolate, vanilla, strawberry.
-Now, with the rise of brands like Ben & Jerry's, Talenti, and Häagen-Dazs (and many smaller companies) the variety of ice cream flavors on the shelves seem to only be limited by imagination.
-Pretty much any cookie, cake, or pie has been mixed, and remixed, into out-of-this-world ice cream concoctions.
+Back in the day, parents would have to run the whole family to the local ice cream shop if the kids wanted something beyond the simple flavors like chocolate, vanilla, or strawberry.
+Now, with the rise of brands like Ben & Jerry's, Talenti, and Häagen-Dazs (and many smaller companies), the variety of ice cream flavors on the shelves seems to only be limited by imagination.
+Pretty much any cookie, cake, or pie has been mixed and remixed into out-of-this-world ice cream concoctions.
 And it doesn't stop there.
-Bacon and other savory ingredients have made their way into ice cream as well.
+Bacon, garlic, and other savory ingredients have made their way into ice cream as well.

-However, these companies have a habit of retiring many of their wilder creations if they don't sell well, despite any cult following that may have built up.
-Häagen-Dazs keeps a running list of past favorites and Ben & Jerry's has an actual Flavor Graveyard, with headstones commemorating its "dearly departed" flavors.
-Read on to see which discontinued premium ice cream flavors you'll never see again.
-(Plus, if you're headed out for a burger here are the 8 Worst Fast-Food Burgers to Stay Away From Right Now.)
+However, ice cream companies have a habit of retiring many of their wilder or more unique creations if they don't sell well despite any cult following that may have built up.
+Häagen-Dazs keeps a running list of past favorites and Ben & Jerry's has an actual Flavor Graveyard with headstones commemorating its "dearly de-pinted" flavors.
+Read on to discover some of the most popular discontinued flavors.

 Ben & Jerry's Peanuts!
 Popcorn!